adou600/IosContinuousIntegration/README.md

 Now that you have a running CI server for your project, you can continue improving it continuously...
 Sending emails in case of a broken build or setup authorization to access Jenkins are features widely used in CI servers.
 A ton of Jenkins plugins are available for almost all your needs: [Jenkins Plugins Wiki](https://wiki.jenkins-ci.org/display/JENKINS/Plugins)

+TODO: speak about page object pattern for UI tests

 # References

 Those articles and books are good references to go deeper in this topic: